pcosmos.ca

 prompt(string)

 This function lets you change the prompt to any string you want.
-The value returned is the undefined value.
+The returned value is the undefined value.

 > prompt("input: ")